mytigio/SDV_DwarvenExpansion/README.md

 #### Growing Season
 Flowering Cave Carrots can grow year round in any season.
 #### Produce
-Flowering Cave Carrot plants produce multiple (5 to 16) cave carrot seeds every 5 days once fully grown.
+Produces multiple (5 to 16) cave carrot seeds every 5 days once fully grown.

 ### Cave Carrot
 Cave Carrot Seeds can be planted to produce a cave carrot.